 AND BONUS!
 What’s going to be the kids’ (and any animal lover) favorite place in Port Vell:

-So what about you?
-Head to the comments below and tells us: what is your favorite site or activity in the Port of Barcelona?
+What is your favorite site or activity in the Port Vell in Barcelona?